 His 2018 solo commission at bitforms gallery, The Pointer, addressed whiteness as “an unremitting affective failure that erases bodies, including its own, in its search for a neutral point of origin,” and doubled as an admission of his own complicity as an Asian American well acquainted with the elaborate contortions needed to assimilate into whiteness.

-His work has appeared at Queens Museum (NYC), bitforms gallery (NYC), the Current Museum of Art (NYC), left gallery (Berlin), Goldsmiths (London), Carpenter Center for the Visual Arts (Cambridge, MA), and MIT Media Lab (Cambridge, MA), and has been published in BOMB and Rhizome.
-He was recently in residence at the Queens Museum Studio Program (NYC) and Residency Unlimited (NYC).
+His work has appeared at Queens Museum (NYC), bitforms gallery (NYC), Goethe-Institut China (Beijing), the Current Museum of Art (NYC), left gallery (Berlin), Goldsmiths (London), Carpenter Center for the Visual Arts (Cambridge, MA), and MIT Media Lab (Cambridge, MA), and has been published in Art in America, BOMB, and Rhizome.
+He was recently in residence at Pioneer Works (NYC) and the Queens Museum Studio Program (NYC).

 He holds a Master of Science in Art, Culture and Technology from MIT.
 Here's his thesis.